Made with freshly squeezed lemon juice and a homemade blueberry syrup, this easy Blueberry Lemonade is the ultimate summer refresher!

-- Grab a one gallon container.
+- Grab a 1 gallon container.
 Pour in the lemon juice, blueberry syrup and fill the pitcher the rest of the way with water and ice.

-- Add the reserved one cup of blueberries.
+- Add the reserved 1 cup of blueberries.

-- *If you like really sweet lemonade increase to 1 cup.
+Sweetness level: If you like really sweet lemonade, increase the sugar to 1 cup.

 Nutrition Information:Yield: 12 Serving Size: 1